Enhanced Data Transfer

 ReLU flag |

-If it is set to 1, ReLU computation is performed on the final result.
-If it is set to 0, no extra computation is performed.
+If it is set to 1, the RELU operation is performed on the final result.
+If it is set to 0, no additional operation is performed.

 |